Xabaril/BeatPulse/README.md

 ## Authentication

-*BeatPulse* support a simple authentication mechanism in order to pre-authenticate *BeatPulse* requests using the **IBeatPulseAuthenticationFilter**.
+*BeatPulse* supports a simple authentication mechanism in order to pre-authenticate *BeatPulse* requests using the **IBeatPulseAuthenticationFilter**.

 ```csharp
     public interface IBeatPulseAuthenticationFilter